 ProfessionalsJoseph J. Bial

 A partner in the Antitrust Group, Joseph Bial regularly represents clients in high-profile antitrust and commercial litigation in federal district and appellate courts, as well as before state and federal regulatory agencies.
-Joe also has extensive experience handling antitrust, international cartel and anti-monopoly cases in the United States and Asia.
+Joe also has extensive experience handling antitrust, international cartel and anti-monopoly cases in the United States, Europe and Asia.

 Joe also has extensive experience in merger reviews, with a particular focus on the underlying economic issues and related expert work.
 He has played a leading role representing companies in merger reviews in high-tech, airlines, healthcare and other industries.